amperka/MobyDig/API.md

 - `SEGM8_PAD_ZEROS` - add leading zeros before the number.
 Compatible only with SEGM8_ALIGN_RIGHT and integer numbers.
 - `SEGM8_RADIX_10` - use radix 10, only for unsigned int numbers.
 - `SEGM8_RADIX_16` - use radix 16, only for unsigned int numbers.

-### `void endBatch(void)`

-The end of the output transaction.
-Uploads output buffer to the modules in the daisy-chain.

 ### `void writeSegments(uint8_t mask, uint8_t deviceIndex = 0)`